ltiao/ltiao.github.io.nikola/posts/implementing-variational-autoencoders-in-keras-beyond-the-quickstart-tutorial/index.rst

 This is not too difficult to derive, and I would recommend verifying this as an exercise.
 You can also find a derivation in the appendix of Kingma and Welling's (2014) paper [#kingma2014]_.

+We define this in a `custom Keras layer <https://keras.io/layers/writing-your-own-keras-layers/>`_.

 .. code:: python